 Nope.
 Or, at least, it's extremely unlikely.

 “If yours is an uncomplicated pregnancy and a nosebleed occurs during the first half of your pregnancy, just mention it to your midwife at your next appointment.
-If you get nosebleeds in the last half of your pregnancy or you already know you have raised blood pressure, get checked out straight away, dad and GP Dr Julian Osen suggests.
+If you get nosebleeds in the last half of your pregnancy or you already know you have raised blood pressure, get checked out straight away, GP Dr Julian Osen suggests.

 But fret ye not!
 "They're rarely anything to worry about," says Dr Osen.